-The last film to make the trip to Italy is not the least expected.
-The Open Space section, this year mainly presenting Italian films, will also bring Hitler à Hollywood by Frederic Sojcher, already awarded in Karlovy Vary.
-After a first stop in Brussels and another one in the Czech Republic, this film is conquering the world.
+The last film to reach Italy is not the least expected.
+The Open Space section, which this year presents mostly Italian films, will also propose this year, Hitler in Hollywood by Frederic Sojcher, already awarded in Karlovy Vary.
+After a first stop in Brussels and another in Czech Republic, here is a film that travels well.